Scream and Scream Again

 Still, as I said, folks expecting a film led by the three top-billed stars will be disappointed.
 As will folks hoping for a gothic horror.
 The setting and Hessler’s style are decidedly contemporary.
 But fans of British horror should enjoy it, even if they’ve been lukewarm to Amicus’s other efforts.
 It’s an underrated gem.

-After watching the film I had a thought: were it made by Hammer instead of Amicus a few script tweaks to Scream and Scream Again could have rebooted one of Hammer’s iconic franchises.
+Were it made by Hammer instead of Amicus, a few script tweaks to Scream and Scream Again could have rebooted one of Hammer’s iconic franchises.
 To discuss further, I’ll need to reveal the film’s finale.

 Last spoiler warning.